 The Legislative Programme consists of the laws being developed and proposed by the Welsh Government to help deliver the programme for government.
 It comprises Assembly Bills, as well as White Papers and Draft Bills for consultation.

-The Legislative Programme is outlined in an annual statement made by the First Minister, which can be found on the National Assembly for Wales website.
+The Legislative Programme is outlined in an annual statement by the First Minister (external website).

 - Making local authorities to further collaborate when delivering services.

-- A new Food Hygiene Rating Scheme to help improve food safety and provide consumers with easily understandable information.
+- A new Food Hygiene Rating Scheme to help improve food safety and provide consumers with easily understandable information (Food Hygiene Rating (Wales) Act 2013).

-- Organ Donation Bill to create an opt-out system of organ donation.
+- Organ Donation Bill to create an opt-out system of organ donation (Human Transplantation (Wales) Act 2013).

-- The Schools and Standards Bill to tackle under performing schools.
+- The Schools and Standards Bill to tackle under performing schools (School Standards and Organisation (Wales) Act 2013).

-- Reforming social services to provide for the first time a coherent Welsh legal framework to meet changing social expectations and demography.
+- Reforming social services to provide for the first time a coherent Welsh legal framework to meet changing social expectations and demography (Social Services and Well-being (Wales) Bill).

-- Action to address homelessness and empty dwellings, as well as improving standards and tenants' rights in the private rented sector.
+- Action to address homelessness and empty dwellings, as well as improving standards and tenants' rights in the private rented sector (The Housing (Wales) Bill).

-- Introduce a duty on Local Authorities to provide and maintain cycle paths in key areas.
+- Introduce a duty on Local Authorities to provide and maintain cycle paths in key areas (Active Travel (Wales) Act 2013).

 - Consolidate existing legislation to make the planning system more transparent and accessible.